TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 Brady, Menard, Fredonia to the South

-Doole Texas Forum
+Doole, Texas Forum

 • Subject: Doole, Texas

 My grandmother lived in the center of Doole in the 50's - 70's.
 Prior she lived off a county road between Doole and Stacy.
 I remember the store located not at the 4 way stop but further north past the school and next to the Post Office.
-Molly Moore owned and operated the store.
+Molly Meyer owned and operated the store.
 At that time there were 3 grocery stores, post office, Doole Baptist Church, gin, and the unused school.
 There were skating parties in the high school gym.
 My grandmother and uncle are buried in the cemetery in Stacy, Texas north of Doole about 6 miles. - Lessie Sunvison Koester, November 22, 2005

 • Doole, Texas